Segmentation fault when analyze a trajectory which does not have same number of atoms as the .tpr file

 I write out the .xtc trajectories without water, and when I run g_rms in some cases I get a segmentation fault after g_rms prints the "WARNING: topology has 78959 atoms, whereas trajectory has 1682", in other cases I don't.

-#5 Updated by David van der Spoel almost 8 years ago
+#5 Updated by David van der Spoel over 8 years ago

 - Assignee deleted (